|

 Spreadsheets

 Spreadsheets are great for creating budgets or other organizational printables.
-You can make them in Excel, Numbers (on Mac), or even using Google Sheets.
+You can make them in Excel, Numbers (on Mac), or even Google Sheets.

 Format and Size